alibaba/vlayout/README.md

 Each layoutHelper has a few attributes to control its layout style.
 See [this](docs/ATTRIBUTES.md) to read more.

+# Contributing

+Before you open an issue of create a pull request, please read [Contributing Guide](CONTRIBUTING.md) first.

 # LICENSE

 Vlayout is available under the MIT license.